What is the FBAR Filing Deadline in 2021?

 Americans can file FBARs themselves, but many ask their expat tax return preparer to file it on their behalf.

 The FBAR deadline in 2021 is nominally April 15th, however all Americans receive an automatic FBAR filing extension until October 15th, synchronizing the FBAR deadline with the extended expat tax return filing deadline.

 Because FBARs are filed to FinCEN rather than to the IRS, penalties for not filing FBARs, or for inaccurate or incomplete filing, are high.
 These start at $10,000 a year for unintentional, non-willful errors.
-Penalties for willful errors or avoidance are $100,000 a year or half of the foreign account balances, or in extreme cases criminal charges.
+Penalties for willful errors or avoidance meanwhile are $100,000 a year or half of the foreign account balances, or in extreme cases criminal charges.

 Americans who have been filing a federal tax return from abroad but not FBARs can catch up by utilizing the Delinquent FBAR Submission Procedures.
 Expats who haven’t been filing federal tax returns or FBARs can catch up using the Streamlined Procedures program.
 Both of these programs allow qualifying Americans, including expats, to avoid penalties and back taxes.